Table of contents

 Try arranging popular products or special sale items at curbside pickup areas, making it easy for customers to add them when they pick up their online purchases.
 Pair complementary products together in the same display — like candles and chocolates or sweatpants and throw blankets — to up the chance of discovery.

-Our Future of Retail report found that 37% of Millennial and Gen Z shoppers are interested in window shopping using QR codes, but only 28% of retailers are planning on rolling it out in 2021, offering a clear opportunity for retailers to invest in this technology.
+Our Future of Retail report found that 37% of Millennial and Gen Z shoppers are interested in window shopping using QR codes, but only 28% of retailers are planning on rolling it out this year, offering a clear opportunity for retailers to invest in this technology.

 One thing customers miss is the ability to stroll casually through the aisles.
 For some shoppers, choosing in-store pickup gives them a reason to come to the store in the first place.
 For those who visit a store without ordering online first, a full 37% say they don’t have a plan for exactly what they want to buy.